 Respiratory syncytial virus infection (RSV) is a common respiratory virus that usually causes cold-like symptoms.
 While most adults recover in a week or two, RSV can be serious – even life-threatening – for infants.

 Just like the cold or flu, RSV spreads through the air, like after a cough or sneeze, as well as through direct contact, such as touching.
 RSV is usually contagious for three to eight days.

 For most babies and young children, RSV causes nothing more than a cold.
-However, this infection most commonly causes bronchiolitis, or inflammation of the small airways in the lung, and pneumonia in children younger than one year old.
+However, this infection most commonly causes bronchiolitis, or inflammation of the small airways in the lung, and pneumonia in children younger than 1 year old.

 Many people mistake the symptoms of RSV for symptoms of the common cold, which include coughing, sneezing and a fever.
 It is very common for young children to develop these kinds of symptoms, especially if they are in daycare or school.
-However, babies born prematurely, children younger than two who were born with heart or lung disease and children younger than 10 weeks old are at the highest risk for developing RSV.
+However, babies born prematurely, children younger than 2 who were born with heart or lung disease and children younger than 10 weeks old are at the highest risk for developing RSV.